green-fox-academy/czakoilevente/project-phase/sprint5/different_cloud_provider.md

 ### Migration - how to move application to different server

 Storage Transfer Service allows you to quickly import online data into Cloud Storage.
 You can also set up a repeating schedule for transferring data, as well as transfer data within Cloud Storage, from one bucket to another.

+If you need more overview on this service, please visit [this site](https://cloud.google.com/storage-transfer/docs/overview)

+[This guide](https://cloud.google.com/storage-transfer/docs/how-to) will help you in the process of migrating your application through some steps like:
+ * Creating a client
+ * Configuring Access
+ * Setting up data transfer

+For API reference, check out [this guide](https://cloud.google.com/storage-transfer/docs/apis).